MORE THAN A DAYTRIP

 2. GRAB COFFEE

 Start the morning with a fresh, aromatic cup of coffee at one of our local hot spots.
 It will take the chill out of the crisp, fall air, and give you a pep for a hike.
 And speaking of pumpkins, its #PSL season, where all things Pumpkin Spice are in full splendor.
+Here are a few to get you started:

 3. RIDE HORSEBACK